elasticio/elasticio.github.io/content/_guides/index.md

 ---
 layout: chapter
 title: Integrator guide
-description: Everything you need to know to build and manage integration flows.
+description: Everything you need to know to building and managing integration flows.
 ---